Australia national rugby league team: 2010s

 Australia began the 2013 International season by retaining the Bill Kelly Memorial Trophy after another Anzac Test win.
 At the end of the year, Australia traveled up to play in the 2013 World Cup co-hosted by England and Wales.
-In their opening game against England, the Kangaroos surprisingly faced a 0–10 scoreline after twenty minutes.
+In their opening game against England, the Kangaroos faced a 0–10 scoreline after twenty minutes.
 But Australia went on to regain the control and go on to win the match by eight points.
 The England match was Australia's only 'scare' in the tournament as the Kangaroos went on to win and dominate all of their remaining matches, recording a 244–4 total aggregate score.
 They went on to earn revenge for their defeat to New Zealand five years ago in the World Cup final to beat them this time around at the same stage.
 The final was watched in front of a record International rugby league attendance of 74,468.
 In the match, five-eighth, Johnathan Thurston broke Mick Cronin's 31-year record of top point scorer after a conversion took him past the previous record of 309 points.
 This was the Kangaroos' tenth World Cup title.
 After the England game, Australia recorded five successive games without conceding a try in the tournament.
 This feat was one game off equaling the 1981–82 Australian team's record.